 Over the last few years, the number of single-family rentals has declined as homes have been converted over to owner occupancy.
 The decline in single-family rentals matches a broader trend of declining renter households overall.
 In fact, the share of renter households in the United States has declined by a full percentage point over the last few years to about 35.6 percent as more people have chosen homeownership.
 It is important to put these falling numbers in perspective.
-While renter households have declined in recent years, the share of renter households was only about 31 percent back in 2005.
+While renter households have declined in recent years, the share of renter households in 2005 was only about 31 percent.

 Does the decline in the stock of single-family rentals mean you should stay away from SFRs?
 Not necessarily.
 Supply and demand fundamentals have been favorable.
 Single-family rental vacancy rates stood at about 5.8 percent in the first quarter of 2019, down from 6.2 percent a year earlier, according to the US Census Bureau’s most recent Housing Vacancy Survey.

-The best bet may be to seek out single-family homes that cater to certain subsets of renters.
+The best bet for potential real estate investors may be to seek out single-family homes that cater to certain subsets of renters.
 While there has been a decline in renter households overall, there has been an increase in the number of households rented by people aged 55 and older as well as in high-income renters.
 Households making over $75,000 make up over 25% of renter households, a large six percentage point increase over the last ten years.

 Some of the pros of investing in SFRs include: